 Step 5: Recognize revenue when or as performance obligations are satisfied

-The final step in applying the new revenue recognition standard is to recognize revenue when or as the performance obligations in the contract are satisfied.
+The final step in applying the revenue recognition standard is to recognize revenue when or as the performance obligations in the contract are satisfied.
 For performance obligations that are fulfilled at a point in time, revenue is recognized at the fulfillment of the performance obligation.
 For performance obligations satisfied over time, an entity must decide how to appropriately measure the progress and completion of the performance obligation.

 A performance obligation is satisfied when or as control of the good or service is transferred to the customer.
 The standard defines control as “the ability to direct the use of, and obtain substantially all of the remaining benefits from, the asset.”
 (ASC 606-10-20).
 Here are several issues that companies should consider in applying step 5 of the standard: